 Try to place lights at different heights and intensities for maximum effect.
 Don’t overdo it- remember that lights attract bugs.
 And please please please stay far away from fluorescent bulbs or anything that has a cool or blue cast!
 My friend Eric at Lighting Tutor explains the Kelvin color temperature scale for lightbulbs in detail in this great article!

-I chose string lights for our recent patio makeover because I wanted the area to be well-lit and festive.
+I chose string lights for our recent patio makeover (below)because I wanted the area to be well-lit and festive.
 It seriously feels like a party all the time now!
-Check out the details HERE.

 We also put in these Easy DIY String Light Poles, since we don’t have trees or fence posts to attach the lights to.